Highland Council to Object to Moray West Project?

 In particular, the extent to which turbines would dominate the horizon in ‘slot’ views and result in a loss of uninterrupted views of the Moray coast, the report delivered to the Highland Council reads.

-The Moray West project, developed by China Three Gorges and EDP Renewables, proposes a 750MW offshore wind farm comprising 85 wind turbines.
+The Moray West project, owned by EDP Renewables and China Three Gorges, proposes a 750MW offshore wind farm comprising 85 wind turbines.

 The report states that the turbines would have a maximum height to tip of 285m and a rotor diameter of 250m.

 Initial proposals for the development of Moray West were published in 2016.